Gregory Polanco, Ivan Nova power Pirates over Cubs 4-2

+Although Gregory Polanco hasn't always lived up to his advance billing, he showed Saturday night why there was so much hype when he was promoted to the major leagues three years ago.

-Gregory Polanco hit a two-run homer in the sixth inning and Ivan Nova pitched three-hit ball into the seventh, leading the Pittsburgh Pirates to a 4-2 victory over the Chicago Cubs on Saturday night.
+Polanco hit a two-run homer in the sixth inning and Ivan Nova pitched three-hit ball into the seventh, leading the Pittsburgh Pirates to a 4-2 victory over the Chicago Cubs.

+"Gregory's been swinging the bat better," Pirates manager Clint Hurdle said.
+"The ball's coming off his bat, the velocity, he's covering pitches."

+At 6-foot-5, Polanco can have a long, looping swing, but has been working on being more direct to the pitch and now has an eight-game hitting streak.

 Josh Bell had three hits and two runs scored, while Francisco Cervelli and Jordy Mercer each drove in a run for the Pirates.